5 key findings on how consumers choose to pay

 One size does not fit all

-From the YouGov research, bank debit (Direct Debit in the UK, SEPA Direct Debit in Europe), comes in first place by a significant margin in most use cases across the UK, France, Germany, New Zealand and Australia.
-Outside of these markets, bank debit tends to hold a strong second place, even in card-heavy North America (where bank debit is known as ACH debit).
+From the YouGov research, bank debit or ACH debit (known as Direct Debit in the UK, SEPA Direct Debit in Europe), comes in first place by a significant margin in most use cases across the UK, France, Germany, New Zealand and Australia.
+In North America, ACH debit tends to hold a strong second place to cards.

 Across all use cases and countries, bank debit consistently ranked in the top three preferred payments.